Frequently Asked Questions

 What are my chances of finishing a thru-hike?

 One in four thru-hikers report completions to ATC.
-Half make it to ATC Headquarters in Harpers Ferry, the “psychological half-way point” on the Trail.
-A variety of reasons cause hikers to leave the Trail before they intended: an injury, running out of money, family matters at home, or finding the experience was not what was anticipated.
+The most common reasons for a hiker leaving the Trail sooner than planned is due to an injury, running out of money, family matters at home, or finding the experience was not what was anticipated.

 How do I know if I’m ready?